 Using the history of World War II as a jumping-off point, campers have the chance to engage in fun, creative activities that will ignite their imaginations!
-Whether your camper enjoys creative expression, scientific pursuits, or the art of deception—or perhaps all three—The National WWII Museum offers a variety of options for summer-time learning and exploration.
+Whether your camper enjoys creative expression, scientific pursuits, storytelling, or the art of deception—or perhaps all four—The National WWII Museum offers a variety of options for summertime learning and exploration within the unique setting of our Museum campus!

 Will I receive anything in the mail?